Dance: Creative Dance Education

 - Graduate with a portfolio of work and experience that you can use in your wider career.

-Want to learn more about studying a master’s in dance education at Salford?
-Why not sign up to our upcoming Open Day?
+Want to learn more about studying for a master’s in dance education at Salford?
+Find out more by signing up for our upcoming Open Day.
+If you have any general questions, please contact course enquiries or contact the Programme leader: Sarah Jane Lockwood.

 This is for you if...